 They've been the most sought-after year after year (just take a look at the fashion people below as proof), and they'll continue to be a great pick for seasons to come.
 The big question is which bags make an edit of such ilk?
 I sought the expert insight of Rachel Ingram (@rachelingramrabin), CEO at Folk Social and previously editor-in-chief at personalised luxury shopping service Threads Styling (@threadsstyling), to find out which styles should be on the list—no questions asked.

 So are you ready to see our roundup of the 12 most popular designer bags those in the know are convinced are the most classic?
 Read on to see and shop them below.

 Named after Jane Birkin, this bag has been coveted since its inception in 1984.
 The BBC revealed how it came to be: "Its existence was a happy accident, borne out of an exchange between Birkin and former Hermès chief executive Jean-Louis Dumas on an Air France flight from Paris to London in the early '80s," the BBC wrote.

-"Chanel's classic flap bags are a true collector's piece as they come in such a beautiful array of fabrics, sizes and colours," says Ingram.
-"This summer, with green being the colour of the season, we have seen requests for green flap bags go through the roof.
+"Chanel's classic flap bags are a true collector's piece, as they come in such a beautiful array of fabrics, sizes and colours," says Ingram.
+"With green being the colour of the season, we have seen requests for green flap bags go through the roof.
 The flap bags never lose their value."

-Now, 11 years on, ahead of the brand's milestone 50th birthday, Mulberry has released the iconic bag, in an updated silhouette, as well as a new, more streamline iteration of it.
+Now, 12 years on, and with the British brand having hit its milestone 50th birthday, Mulberry has released the iconic bag in an updated silhouette as well as a new, more streamlined iteration of it.
 We'd be lying if we said we didn't want them both.